Disclosure: Bokksu sent us a sample snack box free of charge. All opinions are honest and our own (also: unpaid).

-A new culinary subscription box (there are so many now!) was recently brought to our attention: Bokksu, a monthly curated selection of gourmet snacks from Japan built around a seasonal theme.
-Already fans of gourmet Japanese confectionery Minamoto Kitchoan in NYC—not to mention frequent buyers of Japanese-style rice crackers from our local Asian grocery store—we couldn’t wait to try this one.
+A new culinary subscription box (there are so many now!) was recently brought to our attention: Japanese snack box Bokksu, a monthly curated selection of gourmet goodies from Japan built around a seasonal theme.
+Already fans of gourmet Japanese confectionery Minamoto Kitchoan in NYC, we couldn’t wait to try this one.

 The “Blossoming Spring” box we received had a strong cherry blossom, or sakura, theme—not a surprise given it was April, that wondrous time of year when Japanese cherry trees the world over all-too-briefly erupt in pink petals.
 Other spring flavors highlighted in the box included strawberry and Japanese plum.
 If that all sounds pretty and delicate, it is—beginning with the box itself, a petite orange square artfully arranged with pink-packaged snacks.